hbctraining/Intro-to-R-flipped/lessons/12_boxplot_exercise.md

 Approximate time: 60 minutes

+## Learning Objectives

+* Generate the box plot using ggplot2

 ## Generating a Boxplot with ggplot2

 A boxplot provides a graphical view of the distribution of data based on a five number summary: